-Kinds and number of specimens for test Grades and material specime Visual insp.
+Kinds and number of specimens for test Grades and material s specime symbols of test ns Visual insp.
 Micro- structure insp.
 Macro- structure insp.
 Non- destructive insp.
-(1) Duplex stainless steels RSTS 31803, RSTS 32750 Welding positions of whole length 1 (6 points) (2) 2 Welding positions of whole length
+(1) Duplex stainless steels RSTS 31803, RSTS 32750 Welding positions of whole length 1 (6 points) (2) 2 Welding positions of whole length NOTES: (1) Internal inspections by radiographic examination or ultrasonic examination and surface inspections by magnetic particle examination or liquid penetrant examination are to be carried out.

-- (1) Internal inspections by radiographic examination or ultrasonic examination and surface inspections by magnetic particle examination or liquid penetrant examination are to be carried out. - (2) The points are to be evenly selected in first and second weld side. - (c) Test assemblies - (i) Test assembly is to be prepared with the same or equivalent material used in the actual - (ii) Dimensions and type of test assembly are to be as indicated Fig 2.2.4 of the Guidance. - (iii) Test assembly is to be welded in the same welding positions as the actual work.
+- (c) Test assemblies(i) Test assembly is to be prepared with the same or equivalent material used in the actual work. - (ii) Dimensions and type of test assembly are to be as indicated Fig 2.2.4 of the Guidance. - (iii) Test assembly is to be welded in the same welding positions as the actual work.

-- 1. The length of test specimen is as follows: - (1) Manual and semi-automatic welding: Width W=3 x t, min.
-150 mm, Length L=6 x t, min.
-350 mm - (2) Automatic welding: Width W=3 × t, min.
+- 1. The length of test specimen is as follows : - (1) Manual and semi-automatic welding : Width W=3 × t, min.
+150 mm, Length L=6 × t, min.
+350 mm - (2) Automatic welding : Width W=3 × t, min.
 150 mm, Length L=min.
 1000 mm - 2.
 Thickness of webs and flanges of the test assembly, t1 and t2 are to be of ordinary thicknesses used in the actual work. - 3.
 Tack weld may be applied to the test assembly. - 4.
 For manual and semi-automatic welding, a stop/restart is to be included in the test length and its position is to be clearly marked for subsequent examination.
 For multi-run welding, two(2) macro-structure specimens are to be prepared since a stop/restart area has a long field.